 This section will give the covariant dynamics which contains two different sub-dynamics: the generalized Heisenberg equation and G-dynamics \cite{3}.
 It tells that the generalized Heisenberg equation has improved the classical Heisenberg equation by considering the quantum geometric bracket.
 Firstly, let's give the definition of quantum covariant Hamiltonian system (QCHS) based on the QCPB as definition \ref{d1} defined.

-In the beginning, let us start with the QCPB by taking $\hat{g}=\hat{H}$ into consideration, then it formally yields below definition. \begin{definition}[QCHS] \cite{3} The QCHS defined by QCPB in terms of quantum operator $\hat{f},~\hat{H}$ is generally given by where $G\left(s, \hat{f},\hat{H} \right)$ is quantum geobracket . \end{definition}
+In the beginning, let us start with the QCPB by taking $\hat{g}=\hat{H}$ into consideration, then it formally yields below definition. \begin{definition}[QCHS] \cite{3} The QCHS defined by QCPB in terms of quantum operator $\hat{f},~\hat{H}$ is generally given by where is quantum geobracket . \end{definition} Manifestly, this operator $\hat{f}$ covariantly commutes with $\hat{H}$.

-\begin{definition} \cite{3} The quantum geobracket for a Hamiltonian operator $\hat{H}$ and operator $\hat{f}$ is given by and $s$ is a real structural function only associated with the structure space. \end{definition}Manifestly, this operator $\hat{f}$ covariantly commutes with $H$.
 By our construction, the QCHS defined by the QCPB is a transition for the further development of a complete and covariant theory that can naturally generalize the Heisenberg equation.
 Since $\hat{f}$ is an observable, $s$ is assumed to be real function as well.
 In this way, we have successfully given a complete description of the Heisenberg equation. \begin{definition} \cite{3} The covariant equilibrium equation is given by $\left[ \hat{f},\hat{H} \right]=0$, i.e, for operators $\hat{f},~\hat{H}$, then $\hat{f}$ is called quantum covariant conserved quantity. \end{definition}

 Furthermore, there is a certain case given by $\left[ \hat{H},\hat{H} \right]=0$, when $\hat{f}=\hat{H}$ based on definition \ref{d4}.
 It is clear to see that $\hat{H}$ is a quantum covariant conserved quantity.